dart-lang/language/working/wildcards/feature-specification.md

 fields whose name begins with `_` followed by at least one other character (even if those later character(s) are `_`).

+Named fields of record types are unchanged.
+It is still a compile-time error for a named field name to start with `_`.

 ### Local function declarations

 ```dart